 - Resting the roast allows the juices to redistribute, so don't skip that part!

-- If you decided to debone the prime rib, use butcher's twine to secure the prime
+- If you decide to debone the prime rib, use butcher's twine to secure the prime rib over the bones so that the roast has a natural rack to stand on as it smokes.

 Hilda Sterner says